-- (a) An Agency must calculate a Capital Charge for Pre-1996 Assets (K1) as follows: - (1) Estimate the value of the relevant Assets in accordance with the valuation methodology specified in clause 2.1, as at 1 January 1996; - (2) Convert that estimated value to Real Terms; and - (3) Convert the value of those Assets in Real Terms to Present Values using the Discount Rate (r_1), from 1 January 1996 only. - (b) An Agency must calculate a Capital Charge for Post-1996 Assets commissioned on or after 1 January 1996 (a component of K_2) as follows: - (1) Estimate the value of the relevant Assets in accordance with the valuation methodology specified in clause 2.1; - (2) Convert that estimated value to Real Terms; and - (3) Convert the value on those Assets in Real Terms to Present Values using the Discount Rate (r_2), from the date the Asset was commissioned. - (c) An Agency must calculate a Capital Charge for Post-1996 Assets yet to be commissioned (a component of K_2) as follows: - (1) Estimate the value of the relevant Assets in accordance with the valuation methodology specified in clause 2.1; - (2) Convert that estimated value to Real Terms; and - (3) Convert the value of those Assets in Real Terms to Present Values using the Discount Rate (r_2), from the expected date of commissioning. - (d) An Agency must calculate the efficient capital expenditure required for an Extension (K_4) as follows: - (1) Estimate the efficient costs required for the Extension; - (2) Convert that estimated value to Real Terms; and - (3) Convert the value of the Extension in Real Terms to Present Values using the Discount Rate (r_4), from the date the Extension that enabled the New Connection is completed. - (e) An Agency must calculate the efficient capital expenditure required for an Upgraded Connection (K_5) as follows: - (1) Estimate the efficient costs required for the Upgraded Connection; - (2) Convert that estimated value to Real Terms; and - (3) Convert the value of the Upgraded Connection in Real Terms to Present Values using the Discount Rate (r_5), from the date the Upgraded Connection becomes available for the customer to take up.
+- (a) An Agency must calculate a Capital Charge for Pre-1996 Assets (K1) as follows: - (1) estimate the value of the relevant Assets in accordance with the valuation methodology specified in clause 2.1, as at 1 January 1996; - (2) convert that estimated value to Real Terms; and - (3) convert the value of those Assets in Real Terms to Present Values using the Discount Rate (r_1) , from 1 January 1996 only. - (b) An Agency must calculate a Capital Charge for Post-1996 Assets commissioned on or after 1 January 1996 (a component of K_2) as follows: - (1) estimate the value of the relevant Assets in accordance with the valuation methodology specified in clause 2.1; - (2) convert that estimated value to Real Terms; and - (3) convert the value of those Assets in Real Terms to Present Values using the Discount Rate (r_2) , from the date the Asset was commissioned. - (c) An Agency must calculate a Capital Charge for Post-1996 Assets yet to be commissioned (a component of K_2) as follows: - (1) estimate the value of the relevant Assets in accordance with the valuation methodology specified in clause 2.1; - (2) convert that estimated value to Real Terms; and - (3) convert the value of those Assets in Real Terms to Present Values using the Discount Rate (r_2) , from the expected date of commissioning. - (d) An Agency must calculate the efficient capital expenditure required for an Extension (K_4) as follows: - (1) estimate the efficient costs required for the Extension; - (2) convert that estimated value to Real Terms; and - (3) convert the value of the Extension in Real Terms to Present Values using the Discount Rate (r_4) , from the date the Extension that enabled the New Connection is completed. - (e) An Agency must calculate the efficient capital expenditure required for an Upgraded Connection (K_5) as follows: - (1) estimate the efficient costs required for the Upgraded Connection; - (2) convert that estimated value to Real Terms; and - (3) convert the value of the Upgraded Connection in Real Terms to Present Values using the Discount Rate (r_5), from the date the Upgraded Connection becomes available for the customer to take up.